(no, today is not my birthday…it’s actually in October! but these take me some time to make.)

 I got to draw and paint 3 different trees in an hour, which was…surprisingly faster than I expected?
 Like, what do you mean I can draw and paint a tree with watercolors in about 20 minutes?
 That’s not even too long!
 And it’s fun!
 I should be painting more often!!

 I’m really enjoying how this is turning into a series…a really slow one, where I draw an average of one comic per year, but a series nonetheless.
-It gives me a lot of time to let ideas simmer before I commit to them—I must have written about 10 different variation of the text on this, until I found one that clicked.
+It gives me a lot of time to let ideas simmer before I commit to them—I must have written about 10 different variations of the text on this, until I found one that clicked.

 (last updated on February 6, 2026—edited the background to make it look less busy)